 12. Rico Rodriguez, 12: Modern Family

-HOW SHE MADE IT: As the star of Nickelodeon’s iCarly sinse 2007, Miranda earns $180,000 per episode.
+HOW SHE MADE IT: As the star of Nickelodeon’s iCarly sinse 2007, Miranda earns $180,000 per episode, so Miranda Cosgrove’s net worth in 2018 is quite considerable.
 Her success carries off screen, as she signed with Neutrogena as a child ambassador in February 2010.

 WHAT’S NEXT: She would love to attend New York University, but her father wants her to stay nearby LA at his alma mater, USC.
 Even celebrity kids have to deal with the parental units.